 Comment Disposition

 No APO staff thank you for your comment.

 Connecting region to TC Metro with Northstar, not more highway or road projects.
-APO staff thank you for your comment.
 The Federal funding as it pertains to the APO is strictly for surface transportation and not for commuter rail.
 However, APO Policy Board members have made pursuing funding for a Northstar connection to Saint Cloud a priority for the region.
 Under Goal 2, Strategy 2, Objective 3 of the APO's long-range planning document the Metropolitan Transportation Plan (MTP): "The APO will preserve and enhance long-distance commuter connections to the Twin Cities, including, but not limited to, the extension of the Northstar Commuter Rail to the Saint Cloud metro."